jasonLaster/emily/src/bios/madeleine-dean.md

 Madeleine Dean is a dedicated public servant and experienced leader who will fight for the women and families of Montgomery County in Congress.
 As the youngest of seven children in a politically engaged family, Madeleine Dean has been interested in public service and advocacy from a young age.

-- She received her undergraduate degree from La Salle University and her law degree from Widener University, eventually practicing law and serving as executive director of the Philadelphia Trial Lawyers.
+She received her undergraduate degree from La Salle University and her law degree from Widener University, eventually practicing law and serving as executive director of the Philadelphia Trial Lawyers.

+<Video id="fuHTsZfxgg8" />

-- Madeleine served as an assistant professor at La Salle University for over a decade and then as a local township commissioner, writing as a contributor to local daily newspapers along the way.
+Madeleine served as an **assistant professor at La Salle University** for over a decade and then as a **local township commissioner**, writing as a contributor to local daily newspapers along the way.

-- She was elected to be a state representative in 2012 and has served in Harrisburg since then.
+She was elected to be a **state representative** in 2012 and has served in Harrisburg since then.
 Madeleine lives in Jenkintown, Abington Township with her husband and has three grown sons and one granddaughter.

-<Video id="fuHTsZfxgg8" />

 ## An experienced leader dedicated to expanding economic opportunity